-You must claim your BARR within 4 years of the end of the same tax year that you bought the new asset, or when you sold the old one if this occurred after.
+You must claim your Business Asset Rollover Relief within four years of the end of the tax year that you purchased your new asset, or from when you sold the original asset if this occurred after.

-However, furnished holiday lets are treated as business assets and therefore have the potential to qualify for Entrepreneurs’ Relief (ER).
+However, furnished holiday lets are treated as business assets, and therefore have the potential to qualify for Business Asset Disposal Relief.

-Entrepreneurs Relief is a tax relief which reduces the rate of Capital Gains Tax from either 10% or 28% to 10% on the first £10 million of lifetime gains.
+Previously known as Entrepreneurs Relief, Business Asset Disposal Relief (BADR) is a tax relief scheme which reduces the rate of Capital Gains Tax.

-To qualify for Entrepreneurs’ Relief, both of the following must apply for at least 2 years up to the date that you sell your business:
+To qualify for Business Asset Disposal Relief, both of the following must apply for at least 2 years up to the date that you sell your business:

 The same conditions also apply if you’re closing your business.
 You must also dispose of your business assets within 3 years to qualify for relief.
 If the company stops being a trading company, you can still qualify for relief if you sell your shares within 3 years.

 You can work out how much you could save through Business Asset Disposal Relief here.